packagist/private-packagist-docs/docs/self-hosted/kubernetes-embedded.md

 ![Login to Admin Console](/Resources/public/img/docs/self-hosted-kubernetes/console-login.png)

-On the next screen you can upload the supplied .yaml license key file.
+On the next screen, you can upload the supplied .yaml license key file.
 If you don't have the license key file yet then you can download it from https://packagist.com.

 ![Upload License](/Resources/public/img/docs/self-hosted-kubernetes/console-license.png)

 #### Configure Private Packagist Self-Hosted
-The configuration screen is where you can setup the domains used for Private Packagist and the email configuration.
+The configuration screen is where you can set up the domains used for Private Packagist and the email configuration.
 It is also the place where you can configure if Private Packagist should use an existing Redis, PostgreSQL, or blob storage.
 ![Configuration](/Resources/public/img/docs/self-hosted-kubernetes/console-config.png)

 Every configuration change or application update will trigger a preflight check.
-Once the preflight check passed, the changes can be applied to your Kubernetes cluster.
+Once the preflight check have passed, the changes can be applied to your Kubernetes cluster.
 ![Preflight Check](/Resources/public/img/docs/self-hosted-kubernetes/console-preflight.png)

 The application overview in the admin console shows you the application status, your current license information, and any